randomgeek78/sklearn-transformer-extensions/README.md

 introduced `get_feature_names_out` interface in order to get output `DataFrame`'s column names.

-The package also provides drop-in replacements to `ColumnTransformer` and `FunctionTransformer` provide additional functionality.
-Please refer to their documentation for more details.
+Please checkout the source documentation for more details on `ColumnTransformer`, `FunctionTransformer` and other extensions.

 The package's core functionality has been extensively tested by extending scikit-learn's tests for `Pipeline`, `ColumnTransformer` and `FunctionTransformer`.